 The 2014 deadline for this award has passed.
-The deadline for next year's competition will be in January 2015.
+The deadline for next year's competition is January 27 2015.

 No upcoming workshops at this time.